Wanjiazhai Dam: Wanjiazhai Water Control Project

 Also known as the Wanjiazhai Water Transfer Project or Shanxi Wanjiazhai Yellow River Diversion Project, it is designed to alleviate water shortages in Taiyuan, Shuozhou and Datong and provide electricity for areas around the dam.
 First, water derived from the Wanjiazhai Dam's reservoir is pumped through the 44 km long General Main at a rate up to 48 m3/s, being assisted by three pump stations and the Shentongzui Reservoir along the way.
 At Xiatuzhai village, the General Main reaches a diversion sluice where it splits into the South Main and the North Main.
 Traveling at a rate of 20.5 m3/s, water moves through the South Main for a distance of 102 km to Fenhe River and then the Fenhe Reservoir near Taiyuan.
 The South Main is intended to deliver 640000000 m3 of water a year.
 The North Main, beginning at Xiatuzhai, travels northward for a distance of 167 km at a rate of 22.2 m3/s, being assisted during its route by the Daliang Reservoir and pump station.
 The North Main terminates at the Zhaojiaxiaocun Reservoir near Datong.

 Contracts for the water control project were awarded in 2001 and by the end of the year, the first step was complete when Yellow River water flowed into the Fehne Reservoir.
-The entire cost of the project is $1.5 billion, $500 million is being funded by the World Bank.
+The entire cost of the project is $1.5 billion, with $500 million being funded by the World Bank.